hashicorp/serf/demo/web-load-balancer/README.md

 The Serf configuration is very simple.
 Each node runs a Serf agent.
-The web servers run the agent with a role of "web" and the load balancer runs the agent with a role "lb".
+The web servers run the agent with a role of "web" and the load balancer runs the agent with a role of "lb".

 #### Event: member-join